 - guar gum

 These last 2 are less gluten free flours, and more gluten replacers.
-Basically, gluten stretches and creates springy cakes.
+Basically, gluten stretches and creates springiness.
 Since gluten free cakes lack gluten, we add xanthan and guar gums to give the cake a springy quality.
+A little goes a really long way, but don’t leave them out.

 Speaking of moisture or the lack thereof — you will notice that many gluten free recipes require a ton of eggs.
 The protein in eggs is a very necessary transition when kicking gluten to the curb.
 But, in cakes, we can quickly get a dried out result.
 For this reason, I call for only 2 eggs and make up the leavening required with an egg replacer.